JaimePolidura/MemDB/README.md

 ## How it works

 - Each user will authenticate with an authkey.
 The max length will be 256 characters.
 It will be specified in config.txt
+- Data will be ASCII encoded using low endian format.

 ## Request format
 ````